-Montserrat is a spectacular, multi-peaked mountain that is part of the Catalan Pre-Coastal range.
-It's within less than an hour's travelling distance of Barcelona and the Costa Brava.
-Nestled halfway up the mountainside you will find a Benedictine monastery, Montserrat Abbey, the basilica of which holds a shrine to the Black Virgin of Montserrat.
-Visit for a day, or linger for a few days, enjoying the crisp mountain air, and a comfortable bed in a hotel that was formerly a medieval monastery building.
-Or perhaps stay longer and arrange to make a retreat within the monastery itself.
+Nestled near a mountain peak in Catalonia is a Benedictine monastery, Montserrat Abbey, the basilica of which holds a shrine to the Black Virgin of Montserrat.
+Visit for a day, or linger for a few days, enjoying the crisp mountain air and a comfortable bed in a hotel that was formerly a medieval monastery building.

 History of the Black Madonna of Montserrat